garciart/network-automation/labs/cisco/TASKLIST.md

 Now you will secure the VTY line.
 Set the username to ```admin```, the privilege level to "15", and the password to ```cisco```:

->**NOTE** - Cisco devices have 16 privilege levels (0 through 15).
-13 are customizable, while three are set by the IOS:
->
->- 0 - No privileges
->- 1 - Read-only and access to the ping command
->- 15 - Full access, including reading and writing configuration files
->
->To see your privilege level, enter ```show privilege``` at the prompt.

 ```
 configure terminal
 ; Secure the VTY lines and return to Global Configuration Mode